 Talka Credit Union Limited (the "Credit Union") is a financial institution incorporated in Ontario under the Credit Unions and Caisses Populaires Act, 1994 and operates in accordance with this statute and the accompanying regulations.
-The Credit Union is a member of Central 1 Credit Union ("Central 1") and the prescribed level of deposits are insured by the Financial Services Regulatory Authority of Ontario (formerly the Deposit Insurance Corporation of Ontario ("DICO")).
+The Credit Union is a member of Central 1 Credit Union ("Central 1") and the prescribed level of deposits are insured by the Financial Services Regulatory Authority of Ontario ("FSRA").
 The Credit Union provides financial products and services to members throughout Ontario.
 The Credit Union's registered office and principal place of business is located at 830 Main Street East, Hamilton, Ontario.